anapaulalange/anapaulalange/README.md

-### Oiii!
-Eu sou a Ana Paula 👋
+### I'm Ana Paula and I've been working in tech since 2021.👋

-- 🧐 Hoje trabalho como Analista de Qualidade de Software
+- 🧐 I work as Quality Assurance Analisty - QA
 - 🟡 Cypress | Postman
-- 🟡 Pronomes: ela/dela

  <div>